pflarue/ardop/docs/Hamlib_Windows11.md

 Using Hamlib/rigctld does **NOT** require admin rights on your windows computer.
 As described below, depending on whether you have admin rights and on where you choose to install hamlib, you may have to do things slightly differently.

 1. Go to https://github.com/Hamlib/Hamlib/releases/latest.
 As I'm writing this in Oct 2024, the most recent version is 4.5.5 dated April 5, 2023.
 If a newer version is available to you, the numbers in the file and directory names I use below will be different.
-All Windows 11 systems are 64 bit, you want a file with -w64 in its name: `hamilb-w64-4.5.5.zip`.
+All Windows 11 systems are 64 bit.
+So, you want a file with -w64 in its name: `hamilb-w64-4.5.5.zip`.
 The following instructions describe downloading and extracting the contents from this `zip` file.
 An `exe` file is also available that will guide you through extracting the files into a directory of your choice.

 If you discover that the latest release of hamlib does not support your model of radio well, you can try a daily snapshot distribution from https://n0nb.users.sourceforge.net.
 As with the downloads from GitHub, choose the `zip` file with -w64 in its name for Windows 11.
 You can install multiple versions of hamlib on your computer at the same time, each in a different directory.
 So, if you installed the latest release, but want to try a daily snapshot, you can have both.
 If you discover that the daily snapshot works better, you can then delete the latest release and any shortcuts to it if you want to.